-Due to the wide geographic range of this species, the application of a coastwide minimum size, possession limit, and season restrictions would not affect all jurisdictions involved in the fishery the same way.
-Dividing the coastal states into regions allows states the flexibility to mitigate potential disproportionate impacts resulting from coastwide measures while providing consistent measures to states within the same region, in many cases sharing the same fishing grounds.
+Due to the wide geographic range of this species, the application of a single coastwide minimum size, possession limit, and season restrictions does not affect all jurisdictions involved in the fishery the same way; and the application of state-by-state conservation equivalency can result in disparate measures by neighboring states.
+Dividing the coastal states into regions allows states the flexibility to mitigate potential disproportionate impacts resulting from coastwide measures and to pursue more equitable harvest opportunities, while providing consistent measures to states within the same region, in many cases sharing the same fishing grounds.
+This option is not intended to implement new state allocations and is not intended to set a precedent for new state allocations.
+Under the adaptive regional approach, states would not give up their (1998-based) allocated portion of the Recreational Harvest Limit (RHL), would not be held accountable for anything other than their allocated portion of the RHL, and would retain the future opportunity (depending on what management approach is adopted for 2015) to continue managing their fisheries in accordance with their allocated portion of the RHL.